MiiaNyy/RSA-inventory/README.md

 }
 ```

-in addition, I also created a homepage for Rafael's Stuffed Animals company.
-I created it using React, Bootstrap, CSS,
-and build it mobile-first.

 ## Bot
 With the help of this project, I also practiced building Azure chat bot.
 I made two pages for the project; RSA -
 homepage and RSA - inventory.
 The idea was to build a bot that will appear on the homepage.
 Through the bot, the user